gosu-lang/gosu-lang.github.com/_posts/2014-08-8-optimizing-generic-type-reification.markdown

      }
     }

-The constructor call to MyMap involves type variables as type parameters; their types are not known at compile-time, therefore the compiler can't directly reify a type with one of them as a type parameter e.g., Thing<E>.
+The constructor call to MyMap involves type variables as type parameters; their types are not known at compile-time, therefore the compiler can't directly reify a type with one of them as a type parameter e.g., Thing&lt;E&gt;.
 What to do?

 Without LazyTypeResolver the compiler generates code to reify the type directly like this: